moccalotto/kaos/_brainstorms/ever-dungeon.md

 ### The Bedrock

 The bedrock on which the city stands is an extremely hard crystalline material.
-It requires the highest level of technology and/or magic to pierce it.
+It requires the highest level of magic to pierce it.
 Furthermore the bedrock seems to be organic in some way and it regenerates any damage done to it within a few days.

 A few of the attempts to massively dig down has resulted in exposing the city directly to very dangerous areas of The Dungeon.